-- 5.12 Members shall be elected for two-year staggered terms (except where noted) to ensure that each committee has rotating membership (see section 5.3 for voter and membership eligibility).
-In some instances, committee representation by a particular unit will be noted.
-However, in instances where no unit or program is dictated, the seat will be open to any discipline and will be indicated as such by the phrase, 'at-large'.
-If a discipline specific seat is not filled during the first nomination and election cycle, it will become an at-large seat.
-For lecturers, all standing committee assignments are at-large.
-The composition of the standing committees shall be as follows: - a.
-The Committee for Centers and Institutes shall consist of five voting at-large faculty members.
-The directors of centers and institutes will serve as ex officio members. - b.
-The Committee on Committees shall consist of three at-large voting faculty members. - c.
-The Curriculum Committee shall consist of six voting members elected from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from Library/Counselors, and the Chair of the GE Committee as a non-voting member.
+- 5.13 Members of standing committees shall be elected by the tenured and probationary faculty at large.
+A minimum of four of the five or six of the seven members of each committee shall be from among the tenured and probationary faculty.
+Members will be elected for two-year terms to ensure that each committee has rotating membership.
+Every effort shall be made to ensure representation from as many disciplines and constituencies as possible.
+Elections will be held in the Spring semester.
+The composition of the standing committees of the Academic Senate shall be as follows: - a.
+The Committee for Centers and Institutes shall consist of five voting members elected from the faculty at large, excepting all directors of centers and institutes who will serve as ex officio members. - b.
+The Committee on Committees shall consist of five voting members elected from the faculty at large. - c.
+The Curriculum Committee shall consist of six voting members elected from the from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from Library/Counselors, and the Chair of the GE Committee as a non-voting member.
 The GE Committee Chair will vote to break a tie vote by the voting members of the Curriculum Committee. - d.
-The Faculty Affairs Committee shall consist of seven voting members elected from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from the Library/Counselors and 1 lecturer. - e.
-The Fiscal Policies Committee shall consist of seven voting members elected from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from the Library/Counselors and 1 at-large. - f.
-The General Education Committee shall consist of five faculty members elected from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, and 1 from Education.
+The Faculty Affairs Committees shall consist of seven voting members elected from the faculty from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from the Library/Counselors and 1 at-large. - e.
+The Fiscal Policies Committees shall consist of seven voting members elected from the faculty from the following constituencies: 1 from Math & Sciences, 1

-- g.
-Minigrant Review Committee shall consist of seven members elected from the following constituencies for a 1-year term: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from the Library/Counselors and 1 lecturer. - h.
-The Professional Leave Committee shall consist of six tenured faculty elected from the following constituencies: 1 Math & Sciences, 1 Arts and Humanities, 1 Business and Economics, 1 Behavioral & Social Sciences, 1 Education, and 1 Library/Counselors. - i.
-The Student Academic Policies and Procedures Committee shall consist of six voting members: five at-large faculty and the Director of Admissions and Records or his/her designee.
+- from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, 1 from Education, 1 from the Library/Counselors and 1 at-large. - f.
+The General Education Committee shall consist of five faculty members elected from the faculty from the following constituencies: 1 from Math & Sciences, 1 from Arts & Humanities, 1 from Business and Economics, 1 from Behavioral and Social Sciences, and 1 at-large. - g.
+The Student Academic Policies and Procedures Committee shall consist of six voting members; five elected from the faculty at large and the Director of Admissions and Records or his/her designee.